Skip to content

 memoryService := memoryinmemory.NewMemoryService()

-// Create the Agent and register memory tools.
+// Step 2: Create Agent and register memory tools

 llmAgent := llmagent.New(